BAC-DS/bac-ds.github.io/_posts/2025-06-01-dont-panic-datascientists.markdown

 Yes, with some interpretation by a domain expert, it could allow for some predictions, however it is not the FAANG customer segmentation/predictor models which keep you hooked, scrolling or buying.

 But __IT CAN'T BE__ - those companies live and breath data.
 Their systems are built to capture _more_ data.
 They are basically data companies!
-To be fair this is why they're ultimately the focus of our ire --- how much they know about us [link???] -- but it's also the reason that the machine learning engineers at these places get to deploy some seriously fun, powerful, value-adding models.
-A strong foundation of bountiful, good quality, data driven by an understanding that nailing collecting the right data will allow them to gain traction, build value, grow the user base... wash-rinse-repeat.
+To be fair this is why they're ultimately the focus of our ire --- how much they know about us  -- but it's also the reason their machine learning engineers get to work on and deploy some seriously fun, powerful, value-adding models.
+A strong foundation of bountiful, good quality data, driven by an understanding that nailing collecting the right data will allow them to gain traction, build value, grow the user base... wash-rinse-repeat.
 The product is deployed to be interacted with and log all of that information; arguably the data IS the product -- it's just the user is not the customer.

 ## Most other companies: "Why can't we do that??"